| Safe Haskell | None |

 Print a series of auxiliary functions required to perform most

 of the steps of the proof.
-Every Formula
+Every Formula has a corresponding

 function which has its parents as arguments and the current